Social Institutions and Gender Index: Construction

-Use of the Indicator
+Applications

 Econometric analysis using the SIGI have shown the significant impact of social institutions on gender equality outcomes.
 For example, higher levels of gender inequality in social institutions are strongly correlated to lower participation of women in paid labor.
 However, higher levels of inequality are not necessarily associated with lower levels of per capita income.
 Some high-income countries in the Middle East and North Africa region, for example, have high levels of gender inequality.
 Education, on the other hand, seems to be a strong promoter of women's rights.
 The higher the percentage of women who can read and write, the lower the discrimination they suffer in social institutions.